-To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
+To apply for a place at this school in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
 You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
+The

-The Supplementary Information Form should be returned to Stockport Admissions, Town Hall, Stockport.
+Supplementary Information Form should be returned to Stockport Admissions, Town Hall, Stockport by 15th January.